Spinal Cord Injury

-There are two main types of traumatic spinal cord injuries resulting in permanent impairment:
+Two main types of traumatic spinal cord injuries may result in permanent impairment:

-While there is no cure for quadriplegia or paraplegia, there are many things that can be done to help improve the quality of life of someone with a spinal cord injury.
-These include therapy and treatment to increase strength and mobility of the parts of the body that have sensation and adopting new techniques and strategies to complete activities of daily living independently.
+While there is no cure for quadriplegia or paraplegia, many things can be done to help improve the quality of life of someone with a spinal cord injury.
+These include therapy and treatment to increase strength and mobility of the parts of the body that have sensation, and adopting new techniques and strategies to complete activities of daily living independently.

-In addition to treatment, there are a variety of other measures which can be taken to improve the quality of life and independence of a person with a spinal cord injury.
-These can include receiving assistance from a dietician to ensure that a balanced diet is being consumed, receiving a vehicle modified to allow for operation via hand controls, or even home modifications that allow a person with a spinal cord injury to live independently.
+In addition to treatment, a variety of other measures can be taken to improve the quality of life and independence of a person with a spinal cord injury.
+These can include receiving assistance from a dietician to ensure that a balanced diet is being consumed, receiving a vehicle modified to allow for operation via hand controls or even home modifications that allow a person with a spinal cord injury to live independently.